Cyenth/TurtlesWithFuel/README.md

 # TurtlesWithFuel

 Contains the core TWF library, as well as several programs built with it.
+This readme aims to provide a quick entry to this library - for longer overview [read the wiki](https://github.com/Cyenth/TurtlesWithFuel/wiki).

 ## What and why?